 Read time: 6 mins

 Due to the wide variety of medical devices, these products are regulated on a risk-based classification system.
-In Canada and the EU, devices are grouped into four different classes.
-In the US, they are divided into three groups.
-Generally, the higher the risk of the medical device, the higher the medical device classification.
-And with a higher classification come more stringent data requirements to demonstrate the device’s safety, effectiveness and performance.
+In Canada and the EU, devices are grouped into four different classes.1 In the US, they are divided into three groups.2 Generally, the higher the risk of the medical device, the higher the medical device classification.
+With a higher classification come more stringent data requirements to demonstrate the device’s safety, effectiveness, and performance.

-In the US, manufacturers of a new medical device can determine its classification by comparing its intended use and technological features to those that have already been classified.
+In the U.S., manufacturers of a new medical device can determine their classification by comparing its intended use and technological features to those that have already been classified.
 However, if the device is technologically innovative with no existing predicate device, it will automatically be classified as class III.
-Manufacturers of class III medical devices may petition the FDA for a lower classification via a “de novo” process, based on supporting objective scientific evidence as to the device’s safety and effectiveness.
-2-5
+Manufacturers of class III medical devices may petition the FDA for a lower classification via a “de novo” process, based on supporting objective scientific evidence as to the device’s safety and effectiveness.3-6

 |